carol0422/AWS-S3-Usecase/README.md

 # AWS-S3-Usecase
-Project using AWS S3 - Course: Language of Business
+Project using AWS S3, lamda function - Course: Language of Business

 ## task 1
 At first, the CFO would like to have a better understanding of the pros and cons of the